whatisnuclear/website/reactor_history.md

 * Milton Shaw shut down at least 3 somewhat promising reactor development programs to make room for the LMFBR program.

+* A consortium of multiple utilities banding together to purchase and operate the first commercial unit of any new-tech reactor is a heck of a good idea after demonstration, and has positive historical experience.

 <div class="panel panel-info">